Chelsea Handler leaving talk show gig for activism

 "From the national level down to the grassroots, it's clear our decisions at the ballot box next year will mark a defining moment for our nation," she wrote.
 "For those reasons, I've decided not to return for another season of 'Chelsea' and instead devote as much time as I can to becoming a more knowledgeable and engaged citizen and to focus on projects that have significance to me."

-Handler said her goal is to "be better informed, raise my voice, and participate in a more meaning fun way."
+Handler said her goal is to "be better informed, raise my voice, and participate in a more meaningful way."

 Her plans include traveling the country to meet people "I don't know enough about," speaking at colleges and working with Emily's List to campaign "for candidates who are fighting for women's rights."